 The great thing about meeting entrepreneurs through a course or conference is that you know each participant has a high level of commitment.
 They take their business seriously enough to invest time and money into it.

 Several of us connected so much in person that we’ve created a Mastermind group to keep our business momentum going.
 We hold regular meetings online every two weeks to discuss our business challenges and give each other feedback.
 This has enormous value and has taken my business to new levels.
-They know when to push me when to support me.
+They know when to push me and when to support me.

 And we all exchange our best advice as we’re each in different non-competing industries!
 As Todd Herman, the founder of the 90 Day Year says, business happens at the speed of relationships.